TonyBUK/AoC/2015/Day20/readme.md

 **C++**

-Identical to Python, but signficantly faster (around 3x).
+Identical to Python, but signficantly faster.
 One of the perks of being closer to "bare metal".

 **C**

-Identical to C++/Python, and twice as fast as the C++ solution.
+Identical to C++/Python, and faster still.
 Major difference is a directly allocated RAM buffer rather than using STD Vector as the accessor/mutator.

 **Times**